mirrorcn/manjaro.github.io/donate.md

 - No rights or privileges are associated with a deposit.
 - All donations are anonymous.
 Any sender details are not published or shared.
-- A tax-related donation receipt can not be issued because Manjaro is not a commercial and registered organization.
+- A tax-related donation receipt can not be issued because Manjaro is not a commercial nor registered organization.
 - Legally, it is a private donation.

 On the transfer form the word **donation** must be mentioned in the **purpose** area.
 Who also indicates his email address, receives on request a confirmation of receipt.